nisheed75/UdacityCarND/README.md

 ###### S-Channel - yellow lines(Negative)
 ![alt text][image1] ![alt text][image12]

-The thresholded images provide a nice view of the line in the x-direcction even though there is still noise in the image.
-Later i can deal with the good line in the picuture bu applying a region of interest mask
+The thresholded images provide a nice view of the line in the x-direction even though there is still noise in the image.
+Later I can deal with the good line in the picture bu applying a region of interest mask

 ###### V-Channel - white (tight) white lines that is between 175 and 255 + s-channel + 20
 ![alt text][image1] ![alt text][image8]